 #14: Celia Cruz

 Celia Cruz, the Queen of Salsa, revolutionized Latin music with her powerful voice and vibrant performances.
 Starting as a young talent on Cuban radio, she became the lead singer for La Sonora Matancera in 1950, gaining international fame as the band toured Latin America and recorded in New York.
-A trailblazer as one of the few women in salsa, Cruz recorded over 70 albums, won numerous awards, and became a global icon.
+A trailblazer among the few women in salsa, Cruz recorded over 70 albums, won numerous awards, and became a global icon.
 Her honors include a Grammy for her 2002 salsa album, a Hollywood Walk of Fame star, a Smithsonian Lifetime Achievement Award, and a posthumous Congressional Gold Medal in 2005.

 #15: Zitkála-Šá

 The 15th coin in the series honors Zitkála-Šá, a Native American musician, writer, and women’s suffrage activist.
+Artist Infusion Program Designer Don Everhart designed the image, and Mint Medallic Artist Renata Gordon sculpted the design.

 Zitkála-Šá, a trailblazing Native American writer, musician, and activist, preserved and championed Indigenous culture and rights.
 A classically trained violinist, she performed at the 1900 Paris Exposition and co-wrote the opera Sundance in 1913.
 Her literary contributions include Old Indian Legends, translating Sioux myths into English, and influential works like American Indian Stories, shedding light on Native experiences.
 A suffragist and reformer, she fought for Native voting rights, helping secure the Indian Citizenship Act of 1924.
 In 1926, she co-founded the National Council of American Indians, advocating for Native rights and equality until her death in 1938.